octomix/josson/README.md

 #### 3. ceil()

+Rounds a number up to the nearest integer.

     3.14.ceil() ==> 4

     ceil(-3.14) ==> -3

 #### 4. floor()

+Rounds a number down to the nearest integer.

     3.14.floor() ==> 3

     floor(-3.14) ==> -4

 #### 5. mod()

+Returns the remainder of a division operation.

     8.mod(3) ==> 2